jacoblapworth/akahu-sdk-swift/src/react/button.md

 </div>;
 ```

 The `isLoading` prop replaces the contents of the button with a loader, as well as disabling the button.
 You must also provide a `loadingAriaLabel`, which adds an `aria-label` to the loader for accessibility purposes.
+As the loading state disables the button, the loader's colour scheme will reflect this.

 The `retainLayout` prop modifies the internals to keep the original button size, but shows a loader instead of the content

 The `minLoaderWidth` prop modifies the button by applying a 75px min width on it.
 Useful for short content buttons.

-The supplied loader inherits the text color of the button component.

 ```jsx harmony
 import XUIButton from '@xero/xui/react/button';